TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.19.md

 ---

-In the multitude of words there wanteth not transgression; But he that refraineth his lips doeth wisely.
+In the multitude of words there is no lack of disobedience, but he who restrains his lips does wisely.